 You should be aware that the PIFFA dog food contaminant list shown in the Appendix here, only has ONE microbial contamination most people associate with MEAT (salmonella), yet there are FIVE PESTICIDE RESIDUES (connected with dog food grains) and THREE Organochlorides (including DDT) that are NOT connected with MEAT.
 For them to list these items, it means that there has been sufficient detection in the past to cause problems.
 And yet much of the media likes to suggest that Meat is the main thing you need to be worried about!
 What masterful misdirection by the majors.

 The dog food standards AUSTRALIA should adopt.

-Australia like the rest of the world automatically adopts the flawed and biased (by large food company input via 'consultants), the aafco standards.
-Note the distinction that dog food STANDARDS are more critical to ALL dog's health, than DOG FOOD REGULATION rules.
-This is a massive distinciton that goes unnotived becasuse of hte billions of dollars connected to the dog food industry.
+Australia like the rest of the world automatically adopts the flawed and biased (by large food company input via 'consultants), the AAFCO standards.
+Note the distinction that dog food STANDARDS are more critical to ALL dog's health than DOG FOOD REGULATION rules.
+This is a massive distinction that goes unnoticed because of the billions of dollars connected to the dog food industry.

 The dog food standards (minimum levels of nutrition) are voluntary and were invented in America and have not changed a lot for many years, yet Australia blindly follows them!

 AAFCO standards were created to allow a large amount of carbs to be added to dog food (low-quality non-bioavailable protein) and at the same time requiring unnecessarily high levels of vitamins and minerals that preclude any natural combination of meat and vegetables being called dog food.
 NOTE if you don't meet the aafco table minimum or maximum standards, a product cannot be called 'balanced and complete' dog food.
 This ensures people are afraid to feed their dogs a raw diet not made by a corporation.